 Matte vs Glossy: Which Looks Better on Laser Prints

-Matte paper gives a more even color and reduces glare.
+Matte paper gives a more even colour and reduces glare.
 Glossy paper adds shine but can reduce detail.
 For most users, matte paper produces the best balance between clarity and comfort.

-Glossy sheets can look bright, but color calibration matters more than shine.
-Laser printers have a smaller color range than inkjet printers.
+Glossy sheets can look bright, but colour calibration matters more than shine.
+Laser printers have a smaller colour range than inkjet printers.
+This is why colour accuracy in laser printers is lower compared to ink-based systems.
 So, using extreme gloss won’t enhance the results.

 Cost to Print Photos on a Laser Printer (Real Numbers)